 Gretta Fenner is the Managing Director of the Basel Institute on Governance and Director of its International Centre for Asset Recovery.
-Under her leadership from 2005–2008 and from 2011 to the present and together with her management team, the Basel Institute has grown into an 85+ strong agile and global organisation with programmes across Southern and East Africa, Latin America, Eastern Europe and Central and South Asia, field offices and embedded experts in over 10 countries, and an extensive network of partners in anti-corruption and good governance at the highest national and international levels.
+Under her leadership from 2005–2008 and from 2011 to the present and together with her management team, the Basel Institute has grown into an 100+ strong agile and global organisation with programmes across Southern and East Africa, Latin America, Eastern Europe and Central and Southeast Asia, field offices and embedded experts in over 10 countries, and an extensive network of partners in anti-corruption and good governance at the highest national and international levels.

 She has been instrumental in shaping the Basel Institute's reputation for evidence-based and innovative anti-corruption and public governance approaches.
 Many of the organisation's government partners have made leaps forward in their efforts to deter corruption and recover stolen assets through pioneering uses of tools including unexplained wealth legislation, plea bargaining, non-conviction based confiscation, multidisciplinary asset recovery taskforces and novel information-sharing partnerships.
 She has also developed the Basel Institute’s role as a leading centre of expertise in Collective Action to improve private-sector integrity and address shared problems of corruption that hinder business and investment.
 Gretta continues to drive the Institute forward into new areas including the illegal wildlife trade and other forms of environmental crime, where this holistic and integrated approach is already demonstrating solid results.